 The Basilica of Our Lady

-dates from the 11th or 12th century.
-The construction of the west wing is assumed to have begun around 1000, as its grey corner ashlars come from a Roman fort.
-The choir, transept and nave were completed around the middle of the 12th century.
+dates back to the 11th or 12th century.
+Construction of the westwork is thought to have begun around the year 1000, as its grey corner blocks originate from a Roman fort.
+The choir, transept and nave were built around the middle of the 12th century.
 The basilica initially had flat wooden ceilings.
-In the 15th century it received Gothic stone vaults, which were then replaced by new ones in the 18th century.
+In the 15th century, it was given Gothic stone vaults, which were replaced in the 18th century.

 The Basilica of Saint Servatius (Servaasbasiliek)